ErrorPro/react-google-autocomplete/README.md

   - `debounce`: Number of milliseconds to accumulate responses for.
   - `options`: Default [options](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service#QueryAutocompletionRequest) which will be passed to every request.
   - `sessionToken`: If true then a [session token](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service#AutocompleteSessionToken) will be attached to every request.
+  - `language`: If the language code is set, the results will be returned in the specificed [language](https://developers.google.com/maps/documentation/places/web-service/details#PlaceDetailsRequests)

 ### Returned value